 Birmingham Volunteer Lawyers Program.
 Many of our attorneys participate in the Birmingham Volunteer Lawyers Program which provides legal services to low-income residents of Alabama.
 Founding partner Sam Franklin also serves on the board of the Program and is highly involved in strategic planning and oversight.
 In addition, since 2008, Lightfoot has partnered with Legal Services of Alabama to provide pro bono legal advice to Jefferson County citizens in landlord-tenant disputes.
 Virtually every Lightfoot associate has participated in this program, and through their advocacy (both in and out of court) they have helped ensure that dozens of people were able to find and maintain safe and affordable housing.

 Equal Justice Initiative.
 Our lawyers also devote their time and expertise through the Equal Justice Initiative which provides legal counsel to impoverished people who have been treated unfairly by the justice system.
 Since 2009, for example, we have represented Patricia Blackmon.
 In 2002, Ms. Blackmon was convicted of capital murder and sentenced to death in Houston County, Alabama.
 Lightfoot’s lawyers seek to overturn Ms. Blackmon’s conviction and death sentence.
-Earlier this year, during three days of hearings, Lightfoot’s lawyers presented evidence in support of Ms. Blackmon’s petition for post-conviction relief.
-Post-hearing briefing is ongoing.
+After three days of hearings, the Circuit Court of Houston County denied Ms. Blackmon’s requests for relief.
+Lightfoot’s lawyers appealed that decision to the Alabama Court of Criminal Appeals.
+The Criminal Court of Appeals requested oral argument which took place on April 19, 2016.
+Ms. Blackmon’s appeal remains pending.